 The authorized capital increase proposal would increase our authorized capital.
-See "The Governance Proposals, the Authorized Capital Increase Proposal and the Name Change Proposal - Proposal 6: Authorized Capital Increase Proposal."
 Although CXP is not proposing the increase in the authorized shares of our common stock or preferred stock with the sole intention of using the additional shares for anti-takeover purposes, the increase in the number of authorized shares of our Class A common stock, Class B common stock and preferred stock and any subsequent issuance of such shares also could have the effect of delaying or preventing a change in control without further action by the stockholders.
 As of the date of this proxy statement, we are unaware of any pending or threatened efforts to acquire control of CXP.
 Shares of our authorized and unissued common stock (within the limits imposed by applicable law and New York Stock Exchange rules) or our preferred stock could be issued in one or more transactions that would make a change in control more difficult, and therefore less likely.

 If the authorized capital increase proposal is adopted, our board of directors would be able to issue such additional shares without further stockholder approval, except as may be required by applicable law or exchange rules.
 In addition, our stockholders have no statutory preemptive rights with respect to future issuances of our common stock or preferred stock.
 Our board of directors has no present agreement or arrangement, plan or understanding with respect to the issuance of any such additional shares, other than under its existing employee benefits plans.
 The increase in our authorized capital will not have any immediate effect on the rights of our existing stockholders.
-To the extent that the additional authorized shares are issued in the future, however, they will decrease our thenexisting stockholders' percentage equity ownership and, depending on the price at which they are issued, could be dilutive to our then-existing stockholders.
+To the extent that the additional authorized shares are issued in the future, however, they will decrease our then-existing stockholders' percentage equity ownership and, depending on the price at which they are issued, could be dilutive to our then-existing stockholders.